A concert celebrating the artistry of 1950’s female jazz icons, Anita O’Day, June Christy, Julie London, and Chirs Connor.

 Stacy returns in a gorgeous evening of songs by Ellington, Gershwin, Miles Davis, Sondheim, Porter, and Laura Nyro.

 A rarely performed, masterpiece Glass conceived without a fixed plot or words.
-Presented as part of the LA Philharmonic Minimalist Festival.
+Presented as part of the LA Philharmonic Minimalist Jukebox Festival.

 USC graduate students in vocal performance, writing, and composition join forces in creating another songbook of brilliant world premieres.